if (!require("pacman")) install.packages("pacman")

 - Based on the newly created dataset tweets_sentiment_cleaned, create a ggplot with

-as aes() and by usinggeom_histogram()
+sentimentas aes() and by usinggeom_histogram().

 - Based on the newly created dataset tweets_sentiment_cleaned, create a ggplot with